check-spelling-sandbox/cilium/Documentation/contributing/development/contributing_guide.rst

    ``/test`` as described in :ref:`trigger_phrases`.
 If you are an `organization member`_, you can trigger the CI run yourself.
 CI consists of:

    #.
-Static code analysis by Github Actions and Travis CI.
+Static code analysis by GitHub Actions and Travis CI.
 Golang linter
       suggestions are added in-line on PRs.
 For other failed jobs, please refer to build log for required action (e.g. Please run ``go mod tidy && go mod vendor`` and submit your changes, etc).